maubanel/p4v-unreal/environment/README.md

 * You can copy it by right clicking on the above and then right clicking on **Raw** and selecting `Save link as...`
 * Place the `setconfig.bat` file in your root directory of your perforce workspace (this file should be in the topmost folder)
 * Double click the `setconfig.bat` file and answer all the questions.
 This will set up a `.p4config file` that will ensure that environment variables are set properly.
+* Both the host and the workspace name can be copy and pasted by double clicking your workspace in `P4V`.
 * This file has to be created for each Workspace and can't be shared amongst projects and are ignored in the `.p4ignore` file.
 * This will add a `.p4config` file root of your project folder (same folder as you `.uproject`) if you have done this correctly.